votingworks/vxsuite/frontends/bmd/docs/smartcard.md

   election

-Because reading from / writing to the smart card can be slow for anything more than a few bytes, the `module-smartcard` API exposes a short value that is up to 250 bytes, and a long value that is up to 32,000 bytes.
-The short value is read by defaut, while the long value is only read upon request.
+Because reading from / writing to the smart card can be slow for anything more than a few bytes, the `services/smartcard` API exposes a short value that is up to 250 bytes, and a long value that is up to 32,000 bytes.
+The short value is read by default, while the long value is only read upon request.

 The short value on the card is always serialized JSON with short field names to save space.